DaniPoletto/learning-solid-with-php/README.md

 ### 2. Open / Closed Principle
 Software entities (classes, modules, functions, etc.) <b>SHOULD</b> be <b>open</b> for extension, but <b>closed</b> for modification.

+### 3. Liskov Segregation Principle
+Subclasses should be substitutable for their base classes.

 ## Instalation
 ```
 composer install